-- Contexts: develop an understanding the socioeconomic contexts of communities likely to be affected, including existing levels of subsidy support, the reasons for their existence and the distributional impacts of their withdrawal. - Timing: enact a gradual approach to enable households and businesses to adjust to prices over time - Compensation: include compensatory measures for the poorest and most affected households, reinforcing existing social welfare benefits. - Communication and engagement: secure buy-in through effective communication and stakeholder engagement, clearly communicating environmental effectiveness and progressive distributional impacts.
+- Contexts: develop an understanding of the socioeconomic contexts of communities likely to be affected, including existing levels of subsidy support, the reasons for their existence and the distributional impacts of their withdrawal. - Timing: enact a gradual approach to enable households and businesses to adjust to prices over time. - Compensation: include compensatory measures for the poorest and most affected households, reinforcing existing social welfare benefits. - Communication and engagement: secure buy-in through effective communication and stakeholder engagement, clearly communicating environmental effectiveness and progressive distributional impacts.

 The Carbon Tax Guide from the Partnership for Market Readiness (2017) provides practical guidance, tools and case studies for each step of the carbon pricing implementation process, including: 1) deciding whether to adopt a carbon tax, 2) preparing for tax adoption, 3) modeling carbon taxes, 4) defining the tax base, 5) determining the tax rate, 6) avoiding unwanted effects of the carbon tax, 7) determining use of revenues, 8) ensuring oversight and compliance, and 9) evaluating policy outcomes.
-In addition, the Carbon Pricing Leadership Coalition, IMF and World Bank have numerous resources available on how to effectively design carbon pricing and taxation measures, drawing on case study examples and good practice experience.
+In addition, the Carbon Pricing Leadership Coalition's resource library and the IMF (e.g. IMF, 2019a; Parry et al., 2021, 2022) have numerous resources available on how to effectively design carbon pricing and taxation measures, drawing on case study examples and good practice experience.

-Real world examples25
+ৰ্মিতী Real world examples25

-• Starting with Finland in 1990, several countries have been able to introduce and maintain a carbon tax, including lower-middle income countries such as Argentina, Colombia, Chile, Indonesia, Mexico, Singapore, South Africa and Uruguay.
+Starting with Finland in 1990, several countries have been able to introduce and maintain a carbon tax, including lower-middle-income countries such as Argentina, Colombia, Chile, Indonesia, Mexico, Singapore, South Africa and Uruguay.
 Globally, 68 carbon pricing initiatives have been implemented, covering 11.8 gigatonnes of CO2 equivalent (GtCO2e) and representing 23% of global greenhouse gas emissions (World Bank, 2021a).
 Many of these examples, including the flagship EU Emissions Trading System (EU ETS), are well documented elsewhere.